glacials/twos.dev/src/cold/now.md

 Last updated **{{ .UpdatedAt.Year }} {{ .UpdatedAt.Month }}**
 from my home in **Seattle, WA**.

+## Work

+I'm no longer at SunPower and am looking for my next full-time gig.
+[Let me know](mailto:ben@twos.dev) if you have any recommendations.
+Bonus points for climate, gaming, open source, devx/vel, or
+<code style="white-space:nowrap">size < 100</code>.

 ## Video Games

 I'm as into games as ever.
 I'm currently playing: